One-Way Reversible and Quantum Finite Automata with Advice

 The proof of Theorem \ref{oneqfa-character} is now completed. \end{proofof}

 Theorem \ref{oneqfa-character} reveals a certain aspect of the characteristic features of advised 1qfa's, from which we can deduce several important consequences.
-Here, we will apply Theorem \ref{oneqfa-character} to show a class separation between $\reg$ and $\oneqfa/n$.
-Without use of advice, Kondacs and Watrous \cite{KW97} already proved that $\reg\nsubseteq \oneqfa$.
-Our class separation between $\reg$ and $\oneqfa/n$ indicates that 1qfa's are still not as powerful as 1dfa's even with a great help of advice.
+Here, we intend to apply Theorem \ref{oneqfa-character} to demonstrate a class separation between $\reg$ and $\oneqfa/n$.
+Without any use of advice, Kondacs and Watrous \cite{KW97} proved that $\reg\nsubseteq \oneqfa$.
+Our class separation naturally extends their result and further indicates that 1qfa's are still not as powerful as 1dfa's even with a great help of advice.

 \begin{corollary} $\reg\nsubseteq \oneqfa/n$, and thus $\oneqfa/n\neq \reg/n$. \end{corollary}